 I am a Postdoctoral Scholar in the Department of Communication Studies at Northwestern University, a member of the Community Data Science Collective, and have just completed my PhD in the Department of Communication at the University of Washington.
 My scholarship studies collective action online and primarily focuses on "peer production."
 This form of organizing has most famously produced public information goods like Wikipedia and open source technologies and also plays an important role in social movements.
 I use methods of computational social science to understand what limits online organizing and how to expand its potential.
+Here is a link to my CV.

 Many people invoke “ecosystem” as metaphor to emphasize complexity and interdependence in communication systems like the Internet.
 However, there is also a huge natural science called “ecology” which successfully learns about biological ecosystems.
 Organizational sociologists and communication scientists have already appropriated theories, models and methods from ecology to understand interdependence between human organizations like firms and social movements.
 I draw both from these social science literatures and from bio-ecology to understand how environmental contexts and interdependence between online communities shapes their growth, survival and organizing processes.